Urabewe/ComfyUI-CountS2VExtend/README.md

 ## Usage

-1. Add the node and connect to directly to the "Value" node of the "Batch Sizes" node.
+1. Add the node and connect it directly to the "Value" of the "Batch Sizes" node.
 2. Run your workflow and the batch count will update on each run